-Liquefied natural gas (LNG) and liquefied biogas (LBG) are a clean and price-stable fuels for tractor units used in heavy-duty road transport.
-The use of LNG reduces greenhouse gas emissions by up to 15% compared with fossil diesel on life cycle analysis.
+Liquefied natural gas (LNG) and liquefied biogas (LBG) are clean and price-stable fuels for tractor units used in heavy-duty road transport.
+The use of LNG reduces greenhouse gas emissions by up to 20% compared with fossil diesel on life cycle analysis.
 LBG reduces greenhouse gas emissions by up to 90%.

 There is considerable potential for lowering the emissions that are being generated along Swedish highways every day.
 As the regulations concerning traffic emissions are further tightened, the time has now come to tackle this problem – and gas needs to be considered a crucial part of the solution.
 As a third of the emissions released from highway traffic comes from heavy-duty vehicles, cargo transport can play an essential role in delivering positive change.